jigx-com/jigx-docs-examples/docs/Datasource/static.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/pZ0rUZjo9pPWfByWfKXN9_skdjnmnz8jhe2zi98rf8orpbfc2v0eb20juoqcdpbhimg1087iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/pZ0rUZjo9pPWfByWfKXN9_skdjnmnz8jhe2zi98rf8orpbfc2v0eb20juoqcdpbhimg1087iphone13blueportrait.png" size="82" width="1570" height="2932" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/pZ0rUZjo9pPWfByWfKXN9_skdjnmnz8jhe2zi98rf8orpbfc2v0eb20juoqcdpbhimg1087iphone13blueportrait.png"  size="82" position="center"}
 :::

 :::VerticalSplitItem
 Below is an example of static data that has been configured globally along with the example of where this is being referenced.

-**Examples:
+**Examples**:
-**See the full example of static datasource in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example of static datasource in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx)
-See the full example of the list using this global static datasource in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-global.jigx" target="_blank">GitHub</a>.
+See the full example of the list using this global static datasource in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-global.jigx).

 :::